carlosperez1997/big-data/data_warehouse.md

 It is one of the important ETL concepts where you apply a set of functions on extracted data.
 Data that does not require any transformation is called as direct move or pass through data.

-In transformation step, you can perform customized operations on data.
-For instance, if the user wants sum-of-sales revenue which is not in the database.
-Or if the first name and the last name in a table is in different columns.
-It is possible to concatenate them before loading.
+**In transformation step, you can perform customized operations on data.** For instance, *if the user wants sum-of-sales revenue which is not in the database*. *Or if the first name and the last name in a table is in different columns.
+It is possible to concatenate them before loading.*

 Following are Data Integrity Problems:

 - Different spelling of the same person like Jon, John, etc.
-There are multiple ways to denote company name like Google, Google Inc.
+- There are multiple ways to denote company name like Google, Google Inc.
 - Use of different names like Cleaveland, Cleveland.
-There may be a case that different account numbers are generated by various applications for the same customer.
+- There may be a case that different account numbers are generated by various applications for the same customer.
 - In some data required files remains blank
-Invalid product collected at POS as manual entry can lead to mistakes.
+- Invalid product collected at POS as manual entry can lead to mistakes.

 Validations are done during this stage